 becoming beloved community

-Along with Abundant Grace and Intentional Worship, Beloved Community is one of the three foundations of our parish's identity as being a place where all people can Come and See the difference Christ makes.
-We strive to foster God's Beloved Community in which all people may experience the abundant life intended for them as beloved children of God.
+As part of our parish identity, we strive to foster God's Beloved Community in which all people may experience the abundant life intended for them as beloved children of God.
 We do this through pastoral care, fellowship, environmental stewardship, mission, and promoting racial justice and healing.
 This page focuses on that last element of the Beloved Community.

 St. Luke's completed Phase One of our work in January 2020: